abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter07.md

 goes around and around.

-So, having that deep sense of kindness and compassion towards all beings— “May all beings be at ease.” “*Sabbe satta sukhita hontu*;
-*sabbe satta bhavante sukhitatta.*” “May all beings bring that happiness into being”—it then comes back to how we live with each other, living with loving-kindness.
+So, having that deep sense of kindness and compassion towards all beings—*sabbe satta sukhita hontu*, “may all beings be at ease.” *Sabbe satta bhavante sukhitatta*, “May all beings bring that happiness into being”—it then comes back to how we live with each other, living with loving-kindness.

 “Let none deceive another”: the commitment to real honesty and straightforwardness in our dealings with each other and, again,